toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/02-Booking-Notification-API/04-sample-messages.md

   </soap-env:Body>
 </soap-env:Envelope>
 ```
-##	Sample No Credit Card Booking (with the Special Request to Identify) :
+##	Sample No Credit Card Booking

+Below is a sample request for booking sent with no credit card but with the Special Request to Identify :

 ```xml
 <soap-env:Envelope xmlns:soap-env="http://schemas.xmlsoap.org/soap/envelope/">